 How do ghost brokers misuse carriers' infrastructure?

-So, what can we do about it?
-We know that ghost brokers create policies for multiple people, exploiting the lack of automated mechanisms that would examine if policyholders’ emails and phone numbers overlap.
-Because of this, ghost brokers can use identical contact information for dozens of people.
-Unfortunately, in a large company, it’s unlikely that manually checking customers’ information is a plausible solution because of its tedious nature.
-So, that’s why we designed our products to do it for you.
-Fraud solutions typically focus on claims rather than underwriting, so to address this growing issue, we want to shed light on where ghost brokers’ leverage is coming from.
+Ghost brokers create policies for multiple people, exploiting the lack of automated mechanisms that would examine if policyholders’ emails and phone numbers overlap.
+They can use identical contact information for dozens of people, but will create customer accounts through different channels.
+If the insurer doesn’t centralize data in one database, different teams will have troubles comparing it and catching a fraud at an early stage.
+Moreover, in a large insurance company, it’s unlikely that manually checking customers’ information is a plausible solution because of its tedious nature.

 What can you do to prevent ghost broking?

 Using AI and latest fraud detection technology can save carriers time, money and reputation.
 One of the solutions is FRISS Risk Assessment at Underwriting.
 Using real-time risk assessment, suppression lists and third-party data has proven to be effective against ghost broking scam.
 Moreover, leveraging Network Viewing capabilities allows to track many types of similarities and will automatically link all of the data from your book of business, to form a web of connected information.
 It shows correlations in claims filed, witnesses present, locations, items involved and more.
 But even more important for preventing ghost broking, the Network Viewer tracks contact information too.
 If a ghost broker had created dozens of policies with the same contact information, Network Viewer will show all the connections of the used contact info.
 Although ghost brokers main target are individual customers, their actions can have massive consequences for insurers.
 Not only do carriers lose money and time, but on the long run your reputation and relationship with honest customers is jeopardized.
 By investing in latest AI technology you can focus on things that truly matter: your customers and your bottom line.